-You’ve designed and delivered your training programme, and the early signs are that it was a success – but your job is not done yet!
+You’ve designed and delivered your training programme, and the early signs are that the learning was a success – but your job is not done yet!

 It’s now time to implement your training follow-up action plan to cement the learnings and ensure new behaviours, skills, tools and techniques are put into practise.